 At the New York State Education Department's Office of Cultural Education

-- The History Place Presents Abraham Lincoln – Contains a timeline, photographs, and documents of the Lincoln years, including The Gettyburg Address in Lincoln's hand.
+The History Place Presents Abraham Lincoln – Contains a timeline, photographs, and documents of the Lincoln years, including The Gettysburg Address in Lincoln's hand.
 Also featured: link to A Nation Divided - U.S. Civil War Timeline and Photos.